Simultaneous inference for generalized linear models with unmeasured confounders: Lupus data example

 Systemic lupus erythematosus (SLE) is an autoimmune disease predominantly affecting women and individuals of Asian, African, and Hispanic descent. \citet{perez2022single} developed multiplexed single-cell RNA sequencing (mux-seq) to capture the complexity of immune cell populations and systematically profile the composition and transcriptional states of immune cells in a large multiethnic cohort.
 The dataset contains 1.2 million peripheral blood mononuclear cells from 8 major cell types and 261 individuals, including 162 SLE cases and 99 healthy controls of either Asian or European ancestry.
 The cell-type-specific DE analysis aims to provide insights into the diagnosis and treatment of~SLE.

 To remove the genes with small variations, we use the Python package \texttt{scanpy} \citep{wolf2018scanpy} to pre-process the single-cell data and select the top 2,000 highly variable genes (HVGs) within each cell type.
 For each cell type, we aggregate expression across cells from the same subject to obtain gene-level pseudo-bulk counts and then remove genes expressed in less than 10 subjects.
 The basic information of the preprocessed datasets is provided in \Cref{app:subsec-lupus}.
 For each subject, the recorded variables are SLE status (condition), the logarithm of the library size, sex, population, and processing cohorts (4 levels).
 The latter 3 variables, which account for $r=5$ degrees of freedom, are considered to be the measured confounders.
-To simulate unmeasured confounders, we exclude these variables in all our analyses, except the so-called \textsc{glm}-oracle analysis.